slidenerd/nuxt-google-facebook-twitter-github-auth/README.md

 - https://stackoverflow.com/questions/31385726/whats-the-difference-between-saveuninitialized-and-resave What's the difference between saveUninitialized and resave?
 - https://github.com/expressjs/session/issues/445 ReplyError: ERR invalid expire time in set - using connect-redis
 - https://github.com/expressjs/session/issues/189 cookie.expires goes back to original value on each reques
+- https://github.com/tj/connect-redis/issues/178 Feature request: Possibility to have a callback on session expire
+- https://stackoverflow.com/questions/23413401/what-does-trust-proxy-actually-do-in-express-js-and-do-i-need-to-use-it What does “trust proxy” actually do in express.js, and do I need to use it?

 ### Redis
 - https://redis.io/topics/rediscli redis-cli, the Redis command line interface